Megha1001/NextStep/System_Design/HLD/instagram/hld.md

     - May be unstrucutured in future.
 Comment under comment , nested comment (May evolve in future)
     - Simple query pattern

-- Comments DB -> No SQL
+- Likes DB -> No SQL
     - Huge Scale
     - May be unstrucutured in future.
 We may have different reactions in the future(funny, wow etc)
     - Simple query